bioAI-Oslo/RegDNNs/README.md

 ## Content

 This project developed over time, and has four parts.
-Part one was a collaboration between me and [@Dalsaetra] (https://www.github.com/Dalsaetra).
-All parts were done under supervision by [@Vemundss] (https://www.github.com/Vemundss).
+Part one was a collaboration between me and [@Dalsaetra](https://www.github.com/Dalsaetra).
+All parts were done under supervision by [@Vemundss](https://www.github.com/Vemundss).

 [Setup: Packages and Software](#setup-packages-and-software)